sourface94/curve_rag/README.md

 # Curve RAG

-Rag approach using hyperbolic knowledge graphs.
+Novel RAG approach using a graph approach using a knowledge graph approach with novel edge weighted personalised page rank and hyperbolic embeddings.

-How it works:
+How it works (abbreviated):
 - Creates graph using an LLM
 - Creates embeddings of graph nodes using [Low-Dimensional Hyperbolic Knowledge Graph Embeddings](https://arxiv.org/abs/2005.00545) [6]
-- Allows RAG queries, using graph embeddings to find relevant information to use for RAG.
+- At query time finds relevant nodes and relationships from graph using both personalised page rank and hyperbolic embeddings.
+- Retrieved nodes and embeddings are used as context to LLM

+NOTE: Other advances in this approach will be added to the README at a later date

 ## Usage